ehongkuo/Mixed-Messages/README.md

 3. Light Yagami

 Are there any characters that you recognize???
-*I watch netflix shows, anime, and mainstream movies so this may show in my character selections haha*
+*I watch netflix shows, anime, and mainstream movies so this may show in my character selections!*

 ## Technologies
 This project was created with: